qntkhvn/ctv-sportsanalytics/SportsAnalytics.md

 -   `r pkg("trackeR")` and `r pkg("trackeRapp")` provide tools for analyzing running, cycling and swimming data from GPS-enabled tracking devices within R. These two packages allow users to tidy and explore data from workouts and competitions.
 -   `r pkg("rStrava")` contains functions to access [Strava](https://www.strava.com/) activity data from the [Strava API](https://developers.strava.com/).
+-   A complete list of methods for processing and analyzing tracking data can be found in the `r view("TrackingData")` CRAN Task View.

 ### Betting